Listed buildings in Cold Kirby

 Cold Kirby is a civil parish in the county of North Yorkshire, England.
-It contains five listed buildings that are recorded in the National Heritage List for England.
+It contains six listed buildings that are recorded in the National Heritage List for England.
 All the listed buildings are designated at Grade II, the lowest of the three grades, which is applied to "buildings of national importance and special interest".
 The parish contains the village of Cold Kirby and the surrounding area.
-All the listed buildings are in the centre of the village, and consist of houses, farmhouses and associated structures.
+All the listed buildings are in the centre of the village, and consist of houses, farmhouses and associated structures, and a church.